Register to get access to free programming courses with interactive exercises

 Screen resolution

-When using media queries, we can also base it on the width or height of the viewport.
-This is done using the usual CSS rules of width, min-width, max-width for width and height, min-height, max-height for height.
+Using media queries, we can also base it on the width or height of the viewport.
+We can do it using the usual CSS rules:

-These conditions are used to create breakpoint.
-These are the boundaries of the values by which our layout is modified.
-Such stopping points allow you to have rules for monitors, tablets, phones, fridges, anything.
+These conditions help to create breakpoints.
+These are the boundaries of the values by which we modify our layout.
+Such stopping points allow you to have rules for monitors, tablets, phones, fridges, and anything:

 <style>

-/* Here there'll be all the styles for devices with a viewport greater than 1400 pixels. */
+/* Here are all the styles for devices with a viewport greater than 1400 pixels */

 @media (max-width: 1400px) {

-/* Styles for devices whose viewport width is less than or equal to 1400 pixels, but greater than 990 pixels.
-These styles will be used for tablets and laptops with low resolution */
+/* There are styles for devices with a viewport width less than or equal to 1400 pixels but greater than 990 pixels.
+They are styles for tablets and laptops with low resolution */

 }